App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 If you’re considering lying on a personal loan application to increase your chances of getting approved, you should think twice.
 Lying on a loan application is a crime.
-You could lose the loan, have trouble borrowing money in the future, and even face legal action.Read on to learn what happens if you lie on a loan application.
+You could lose the loan, have trouble borrowing money in the future, and even face legal action.Read on to learn what happens if you lie on a personal loan application.

 Do Personal Loan Lenders Verify Your Information?

-Lenders do verify the information you provide for a personal loan application.
+Lenders do verify the information you provide on a personal loan application.
 Most lenders perform a hard credit inquiry to check your credit score and credit history.
 Your credit history includes your payment history and how much debt you currently have.
-So if you misrepresent the amount of debt you owe, a lender can find out.
+If you misrepresent the amount of debt you owe, a lender can find out.
 Lenders will also check your income, employment, and financial health by looking at the bank statements, income tax returns, pay stubs, or W2 forms that you submit.
 Some lenders use a third-party verification service to confirm an applicant’s employment, or they may contact your bank to verify the information on your statements.
 In addition, many lenders have a processing system that helps them spot potentially fraudulent applications.
 If they see inconsistencies in your documents, they will flag your application.
 And if they suspect fraud, they may further research your information.

 Things People Tend to Lie About on Loan Applications